Technicalitics/security-research/cryptography/adriens-signs/README.md

 1. A value of the form `a^e mod p`, or
 2. its modular negation

-This observation is key to cracking this lab.
+This observation is important to breaking the encryption.

 ## Key Mathematical Observation
 ### Why Quadratic Residues Matter